adammaj1/color_gradient/README.md

 [Taxonomy of Colour Maps by Peter Kovesi](http://arxiv.org/abs/1509.03700)

-Taxonomy of Colour Maps according to the lightness:
+Taxonomy of contious colour maps according to the lightness:
 * [monotone ( monotonic)](https://en.wikipedia.org/wiki/Monotonic_function) with monotonic brightness = strictly monotonic lightness
   * linear  = have colour lightness values that increase or decrease linearly over the colour map's range.
 Are intended for general use and have colour lightness values that increase or decrease linearly over the colour map's range
   * nonlinear